Dean Johnson Named 14th ‘Most Influential in Legal Education'

 "My research for a number of years was focused on civil rights and diversity concerns in various areas," Dean Johnson said.
 "And one of the things that has inspired me as a dean is a desire to diversify the students and the law faculty."

-The ranking was based on nominations submitted from more than 85 law schools.
+The ranking, published in the magazine's January 2013 issue, was based on nominations submitted from more than 85 law schools.
 National Jurist‘s editorial staff narrowed the list down to 50 and then asked 350 people in legal education to rate each nominee based on how much they influenced them in the past 12 months.

 Kevin R. Johnson is Dean and Mabie-Apallas Professor of Public Interest Law and Chicana/o studies at UC Davis School of Law.
 He is an internationally recognized scholar in the fields of immigration law and policy, refugee law, and civil rights.